Your New Wood Floors: What’s Next?

 You can vacuum the floor as much as every day if you’d like, but be sure you’re using a vacuum without a beater brush (or the beater brush should be disabled).
 We recommend vacuuming prior to mopping so that minor scratches from debris don’t get dragged across the mop head.

-You should only clean with Loba Cleaner once a month, and only after allowing the finish to fully cure for two full weeks.
-In the between times, AFTER the finish has fully cured (two weeks), you can spot spray cleaner or plain water (in a squirt bottle you can buy at Home Depot) with the mop provided to you in the Loba Cleaning Kit.
-If you choose to purchase Loba Cleaner separately from us, you can buy it online at Amazon.com.
+You should only clean once a month, and only after allowing the finish to fully cure for two full weeks.
+In the between times, AFTER the finish has fully cured (two weeks), you can spot spray cleaner or plain water (in a squirt bottle you can buy at Home Depot) with the mop provided to you in the Cleaning Kit..

-If you start to notice over time any dog claw marks or damage from a felt pad (sometimes felt pads can collect rocks and debris; we recommend vacuuming all felt pads regularly), Loba’s repair oil (Parkett Oil) can also be provided in exchange for positive/negative reviews or purchased online.
-The Parkett Oil can be poured into a spray bottle and sprayed or poured out over the floor in small amounts and mopped up with the mop included in the Loba Cleaning Kit.
-Over time, you’ll start to notice the damage lessen as the wood fibers are repaired with the Parkett Oil.
+If you start to notice over time any dog claw marks or damage from a felt pad (sometimes felt pads can collect rocks and debris; we recommend vacuuming all felt pads regularly), repair oil can also be provided in exchange for positive/negative reviews or purchased online.
+Repair Oil can be poured into a spray bottle and sprayed or poured out over the floor in small amounts and mopped up with the mop included in the Cleaning Kit.
+Over time, you’ll start to notice the damage lessen as the wood fibers are repaired with the Repair Oil.

 When you start to notice a difference in the sheen of finish over the years in traffic areas, you won’t have to move your furniture to hire a professional to complete the maintenance coat that's required with polyurethane.
 Instead, you can call us and we can buff in oil in traffic areas while just rolling your rugs back for you.